History of the hamburger: Ingredients

-French fries are an invention of the Low Countries, and Belgian historian Jo Gerard mentions that they originated around 1680 in both Belgium and the Spanish Netherlands, specifically in the area of "the Meuse valley between Dinant and Liège".
-The people of this region used to prepare meals with small amounts of fried fish, but when the river froze over and fishing became impossible, they would cut up potatoes and fry them in animal oil.
+French fries were invented in either France or Belgium.
 French fries were introduced as a snack in American cafés by the early 20th century, but they did not become popular until World War II-era rationing made them an inexpensive and easily available menu item.
 Initially, however, there were safety concerns raised over the fries and the kitchens in which they were prepared, leading some companies, such as White Castle, to remove them from their menus until the 1950s.
 The improvements in potato freezing technology made by J.R.
 Simplot of Idaho City and McDonald's in the 1960s aided the large scale production of French fries.
 Previously, the frozen potatoes lost some of their flavor during frying, but new processes avoided this inconvenience, partly thanks to the use of a mixture of cow tallow and soybean oil.

 At the end of the 19th century, a new generation of cola emerged, a beverage that would soon join beer as the most traditional drinks served alongside the hamburger.
 The first recipe for Coca-Cola was invented in 1885 in Columbus, Georgia, by grocer John Pemberton.
 Originally called coca wine (the trademark was "Pemberton's French Wine Coca"), it may have been inspired by the formidable success of Vin Mariani, a European coca wine.
 In the late 19th century, it was sold as a bottled soft drink in most of the United States.
 In the early 20th century, another beverage, Pepsi, was created by pharmacist Caleb Bradham and quickly came to rival the sales of Coca-Cola.
 Strategic alliances between large burger restaurant chains and these two soft drink companies greatly increased the beverages' availability to the general public.